mozilla-services/lua_sandbox/docs/heka/heka_json.md

 end
 ```
 *Arguments*
-* value (lightuserdata) - optional, when not specified the function is applied to document
+* value (lightuserdata, nil) - optional, when not specified the function is applied to document
+  (accepts nil for API consistency)

 *Return*
-* iter (function) - iterator function returning an index/value for arrays or a key/value for
+* iter (function, nil) - iterator function returning an index/value for arrays or a key/value for
   objects.
 Throws an error on primitive types.

 #### size